bgu-frontend/hw4-security/README.md

 If you were using local storage in hw3:

 -Implementing an attack here is more challenging.
 I suggest changing the authentication method to cookies.
-But, if you like to avoid moving to cookies, and implmenet an attack/protection combo, that will be acceptable.
+But, if you like to avoid moving to cookies, and implement an attack/protection combo, that will be acceptable.

 ### Related reading: